mrsmademoiselle/spotify-api-test/README.md

 # Spotify Api Test

-Collects meta data from random songs using the spotify API.
+Collects meta data from songs using the spotify API.

 ## Setup